Assamese alphabet: History

 The Umachal rock inscription of the 5th century evidences one of the earliest use of the script in the region.
 The script was very similar to the one used in Samudragupta's Allahabad Pillar inscription.
 Rock and copper plate inscriptions from then onwards, and Xaansi bark manuscripts right up to the 18th–19th centuries show a steady development of the Assamese alphabet.
-The script could be said to develop proto-Assamese shapes by the 13th century.
+The script could be said to develop proto-Assamese shapes by the 13th century as evidenced by earlier inscriptions such as the Kanai Baraxiboa inscription (1206 CE) and the Nilachal inscription (c.
+1090 CE), which display transitional features between late Kamarupi and early Assamese forms.

+The Gachtal Pillar Inscription dated to 1362 AD, showing the Assamese script as used in Davaka, a territory under the Kacharis.

+Evidence for the use of the script between the 14th and 16th centuries is found in inscriptions and artefacts associated with the Kachari and Chutia kingdom.
+Notable examples from the Kachari domain include stone inscriptions from Gachtal, Davaka (1362 CE), and Lanka (1352 CE), as well as a victory coin dated to 1520 CE.
+From the Chutia polity, surviving records comprise six copperplate grants(1392-1522 CE), one stone inscription(1442 CE), and several brick inscriptions.

+The Bormurtia Copperplate inscription of king Satyanarayan written in Assamese alphabet dated to 1392, showing the Assamese script prevalent in Upper Assam in the late 14th century.

 In the 18th and 19th century, the Assamese script could be divided into three varieties: Kaitheli (also called Lakhari in Kamrup region, used by non-Brahmins), Bamuniya (used by Brahmins, for Sanskrit) and Garhgaya (used by state officials of the Ahom kingdom)—among which the Kaitheli style was the most popular, with medieval books (like the Hastir-vidyrnava) and sattras using this style.
 In the early part of the 19th century, Atmaram Sarmah designed the first Assamese script for printing in Serampore, and the Bengali and Assamese lithography converged to the present standard that is used today.